Skip to main content Skip to navigation

 Research: Technical Summary

-We work on plant proteins, including membrane transport proteins which are expressed using recombinant baculoviruses in insect cell culture.
+My biochemistry work on plant proteins includes receptors and membrane transport proteins, which are expressed using recombinant baculoviruses in insect cell culture.
 After purification we prepare proteins for structural biology according to need, and we assay for activity with SPR Biacore technology.
-We also use MST and ICT, and collaborate to use CD and additional biophysical methods as necessary.
+We also use other biophysical tehniques to assess ligand binding and determine molecular mechanisms, including MST and ITC, and collaborate to use CD and additional biophysical methods as necessary.

 Professor, 2005, University of Warwick